lingui/js-lingui/website/docs/misc/react-intl.md

 </p>
 ```

-The macro then parses the [`Trans`](/docs/ref/macro.md#trans) macro children and generates `defaults` and `components` props  automatically in the form described in the previous section.
+The macro then parses the [`Trans`](/docs/ref/macro.md#trans) macro children and generates `message` and `components` props  automatically in the form described in the previous section.

 This is extremely useful when adding i18n to an existing project.
 All we need is to wrap all messages in [`Trans`](/docs/ref/macro.md#trans) macro.